based on Reviews

-Where do the daily consumption recommendations come from?
-When does it make sense to take more than the 100% NRV amount?
-What are the maximum permitted amounts?
+Where do the daily intake recommendations come from?
+When does it make sense to consume more than the 100% NRV amount?
+What are the maximum permissible amounts?
 When should I take which dietary supplement?
-What do IU mean for vitamins and how can this be converted into mg or mcg?
+What do they mean?
+I.E. for vitamins and how can this be converted into mg or mcg?

-We try to answer all these questions in the following blog post.
+We will try to answer all these questions in the following blog post.

 Publisher and validity of reference values

-There are a number of committees that make dosage recommendations for each micronutrient.
-The fact that the recommendations vary by a factor of 4 to 100 (!) depending on the committee shows very clearly that there is apparently no one, fixed guideline value.
+There are numerous committees that issue dosage recommendations for each micronutrient.
+The fact that the recommendations vary by a factor of 4 to 100 (!) depending on the committee clearly shows that there is apparently no single, fixed guideline.

-Below you will find the committees relevant for the DACH region and internationally that deal with the setting of reference values:
+The following are the relevant bodies for the DACH region and internationally that deal with the setting of reference values:

 German Nutrition Society (DGE)